Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Numerical experiments

-We assessed the performance of the proposed estimators in the following simulation.
 We considered $n=p=300$ and $n=p=1500$.
-To ensure that the baseline hazard is non-negative, the covariates $ Z_1,\dots, Z_{p}$ were independently generated from $N(0,1)$ conditioned on the event that $\beta^\top Z_i \ge 0.25$.
+To ensure that the baseline hazard is non-negative, the covariates $ Z_1,\dots, Z_{p}$ were independently generated from $\mathcal{N}(0,1)$ conditioned on the event that $\beta^\top Z_i \ge 0.25$.
 The censoring time $C$ was generated as the smaller between $\tau$ and Uniform $(0,c_0)$; the parameters $\tau$ and $c_0$ were chosen such that $n/10$ treated subjects were expected to be at-risk at $t=\tau$, and the censoring rate was around $30\%$.
-We repeated the simulation $500$ times.

-We considered the four proposed estimators: $\hth$ obtained from \eqref{score:inference} with the Breslow estimator \eqref{def:hlam_inf}, the HDi estimator $\cth$ in \eqref{check:aalen-ate}, and their cross-fitted counterparts $\hth_{cf}$ as described in Algorithm \ref{alg:cf} and $\cth_{cf}$ in \eqref{check:aalen-ate-cf}.
-For comparison, we also present the result of the Lasso estimator $\tilde{\theta}$ under the additive hazards model with the penalty for $\theta$ set to be zero; its estimation bias is then entirely caused by regularization on the nuisance parameters.
+We repeated simulation $500$ times.
+We considered the four proposed estimators: $\hth$ obtained from \eqref{score:inference} with the Breslow estimator \eqref{def:hlam_inf}, the HDi estimator $\cth$ in \eqref{check:aalen-ate}, and their cross-fitted counterparts $\hth_{cf}$ as described in Algorithm \ref{alg:cf} and $\cth_{cf}$,

-We estimated the coeffcient of the logistic regression with covariates $\bZ$ by the Lasso estimator $\hgr$ in \eqref{init:gr} using the R-package \emph{glmnet}, and the coefficient of the additive hazards model with covariates $(D,\bZ)$ by the Lasso estimator $(\hth_{l}, \hbeta)$ in \eqref{init:beta} using the R-package \emph{ahaz}.
+For comparison, we also present the result of the Lasso estimator, $\tilde{\theta}$, under the additive hazards model with the penalty for $\theta$ set to be zero.
+We note that \eqref{init:gr} is obtained by the R-package \emph{glmnet}, whereas \eqref{init:beta} by the R-package \emph{ahaz}.
 For $\hth$ and $\cth$ the penalty parameters were selected by 10-fold cross-validation.
-For cross-fitting the number of folds was set as 10, and within each fold we used 9-fold cross-validation for Lasso.
+For cross-fitting the number of folds was set as 10, and within each fold we used 9-fold cross-validation.